 When our team at Cooke Pictures works helping churches use media more effectively, one of the biggest obstacles we often face is the church’s attitude toward volunteers.
 Some church and media leaders think volunteers are too difficult to train, others think it’s a waste of time, and still others don’t see the impact a great volunteer team can have—particularly in media and communications.
 But one church—Celebration Church in Austin—led by Pastors Joe and Lori Champion, has a remarkable team of volunteers.
+We need to learn how to recruit great volunteers.

 1) First, tell me a little about your role at Celebration.